Go Back

 Prepare and Bake the Cake Layers

-• Preheat the oven to 350°F. Grease your 8-inch round cake pans.
-This recipe can make either a 4 layer cake.
+• This recipe can make either a four-layer cake.
 Grease as many cake pans as you have/need.
 I made a four layer cake and I have two pans, so I baked the first two layers, popped them out and let the pans cool for about 10 minutes, then I re-greased the pans and baked the second two layers.
+Keep any cake batter that you're not currently baking tightly covered in the fridge.

 • In a large mixing bowl, beat the buttermilk, vegetable oil, Greek yogurt, eggs, granulated sugar, brown sugar, vanilla extract, lemon zest and fresh lemon juice.

+• Add in the 3¾ cups of the flour, baking powder, baking soda and salt.
 Mix it all together with a large spoon or silicon spatula just until the batter is combined and you don't see any dry flour.

-This helps coat the strawberries so they don't all sink to the bottom of the cake while it's baking.
+• This helps coat the strawberries so they don't all sink to the bottom of the cake while it's baking.

 • Gently fold the flour-coated diced strawberries and the strawberry jam into the cake batter.

-• Bake for about 30 - 35 minutes, until a toothpick comes out clean.
+• Divide the batter evenly into your four round baking tins.
+Bake for 30 to 35 minutes, or until a toothpick comes out clean.

 • Let the cakes cool for five minutes in the pans, then remove them and set them on a wire cooling rack to cool to room temperature for at least 2 hours.